Who Is an Addict?

 We feel that our approach to the disease of addiction is completely realistic for the therapeutic value of one addict helping another is without parallel.
 We feel that our way is practical, for one addict can best understand and help another addict.
-We believe that the sooner we face our problems our society, in everyday living, just that much faster do we become acceptable, responsible, and productive members of that society.
+We believe that the sooner we face our problems within our society, in everyday living, just that much faster do we become acceptable, responsible, and productive members of that society.

-The only way to keep returning to active addiction is not to take that first drug.
+The only way to keep from returning to active addiction is not to take that first drug.
 If you are like us you know that one is too many and a thousand never enough.
 We put great emphasis on this, for we know that when we use drugs in any form, or substitute one for another, we release our addiction all over again.

 Thinking of alcohol as different from other drugs has caused a great many addicts to relapse.
 Before we came to N.A. many of us viewed alcohol separately, but we cannot afford to be confused about this.
 Alcohol is a drug.
 We are people with the disease of addiction who must abstain from all drugs in order to recover.